timothymcmackin/tezos-hackathon-jump-start/README.md

     class StoreGreeting(sp.Contract):
         def __init__(self, greeting):
             # Initialize the storage with a string passed at deployment time
+            # Cast the greeting parameter to a string
+            sp.cast(greeting, sp.string)
             self.data.greeting = greeting

         @sp.entrypoint # Entrypoint to replace the string